ourdatafuture/ourdatafuture/index.md

 ## Real time bidding architecture for selling data

 ADC thought of everything to make it easier for everybody to exchange data - be it individuals or incorporated person.
 They set up a real-time bidding system which works like this: your data feeds straight into their platforms and you can immediately start to auction it.
 The AI behind the bidding platform analyzes how others have sold similar data points and adjusts the price accordingly.
 Depending on your choice, you can either set the system to automatically sell your data, or to stay pending until you click “I agree” for it to be sold.
 Except for very few exchanges between People Inc. themselves, 98% of the total transactions were bought by ADC.
-You could be poor, rich, or somewhere in the middle, no one escaped ADC’s data harvesting.
+You could be poor, rich, or somewhere in the middle, but no one escapes ADC’s data harvesting.

 ## Time-locked subscriptions for data